Assistantships, Fellowships, & Other Funding

 The Ruth E. Hall Fund for Graduate Student Professional Development offers gift money from Family Social Science alumni, faculty, and friends is allocated in the amounts of $400 for out-of-state travel and $600 for international travel to support graduate students who present papers at national and international professional conferences.

 Students should submit the one-page application, along with documentation (e.g., letter of invitation, program with name listed, and travel authorization form), to 290B McNeal Hall, no later than two weeks prior to domestic travel, and no later than three weeks prior to international travel.
+Email the APA-style citation of your presentation to the Graduate Student Personnel Coordinator two weeks prior to travel.

 After students graduate, they will be encouraged to contribute to the travel fund for future students' support – a fund built on reciprocity.